robert17/iotf-rtd/docs/libraries/python_cli_for_apps.rst

 Using a configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of including an options dict directly, you can use a configuration file containing an options dict.
+If you are not using an options dict as shown above, you include a configuration file containing an options dict.
 If you are using a configuration file containing an options dict, use the following code format.

 .. code:: python